Ge0/gomq/README.md

   * **Observe()**: fetch payloads from subscribed keys

-The client has to pull itself the server, since `gRPC` does not support (yet?) direct call from server to client.
+The client has to pull itself the server, since `gRPC` does not support (yet?) direct calls from server to client.

 ## Redis usage